Updated: Mar, 1, 2026.

-The exhibit hall and garden is free, open to everyone during daylight hours and is expected to be permanent.
+The exhibit hall and garden is free, open to everyone during daylight hours.

-The beautiful garden uses native plants which use less fertilizer and reduce the load on the municipal drainage system.
-(If everyone had a rain garden, we would not have to move cars to neutral grounds during a spring thunderstorm.)
+The rain garden uses native plants which use less fertilizer and reduce the load on the municipal drainage system.

 For more about the Levee Exhibit Hall and Rain Garden, see this story by Katy Reckdahl with the New Orleans Advocate.